Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Acknowledgment

 \section{Acknowledgment}

 This work is funded by the QuantUM Initiative of the Region Occitanie, University of Montpellier and IBM Montpellier.
-The authors would like to thank Xinglei Dou and Lei Liu for the meaningful discussions and exchanges.
 The authors are very grateful to Adrien Suau for the helpful suggestions and feedback on an early version of this manuscript.
 We acknowledge use of the IBM Q for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.